Lloyds Bank is trialling a new way of authenticating mobile banking registration using Near Field Communication (NFC).

 That’s the same type of technology that lets you pay for goods using contactless cards, and it’s how London’s Oyster system works.

-Lloyd’s ‘tap to bank’ scheme is largely similar; customers will be able to use their contactless debit cards to verify their identity.
+Lloyd’s ‘tap to bank’ scheme is largely similar;

 Usually, when someone wants to complete the mobile banking registration process, they need to receive a phone call from an automated system to authenticate the user.